Hiring

 What We Mean by Attitude

 When a prospect ghosts you after three follow-ups, do you take it personally or move on to the next?
 When your manager gives you critical feedback, do you get defensive or ask questions?
-When something breaks and nobody's watching, do you wait for instructions or try to fix it yourself?
+When something breaks and nobody is watching, do you wait for instructions or try to fix it yourself?

 These small moments reveal more than any resume ever could.